 What You Need To Know

-Hosted in a warm, friendly environment, the day-long course will cover the current marketplace, where you can find opportunities, how to map your potential and use this to build a unique business.
+The course will cover the current marketplace, where you can find opportunities, how to map your potential and use this to build a unique business.
 We will cover possible pitfalls and how to avoid failure, discuss financial models, marketing and ways of looking for different revenues.
 All within a welcoming cohort of contributing participants.

 THINGS I WISH I’D KNOWN